WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.11

-Mass edit flags, labels or state for strings.
+Bulk edit flags, labels or state for strings.

 Automating the labeling of new strings can be useful (start out with search query ``NOT has:label`` and add desired labels till all strings are properly labeled).